Birla Institute of Technology and Science, Pilani – Dubai Campus: Multi-campus expansion

-Consequent upon the sad demise of Dr. K.K.
+Consequent upon the demise of Dr. K.K.
 Birla in 2008, Dr. Kumar Mangalam Birla was elected as the Chancellor and Smt.
 Shobhana Bhartia was appointed as the Pro-Chancellor.

 Dubai Campus

-BITS Dubai was the second campus of the university, set up in 2000 in Al Ghurair University Campus.
+BITS Pilani Dubai was the second campus of the university, set up in 2000 in Al Ghurair University Campus.
 Prof. M. Ramachandran was its founding director.
-It was then relocated to Dubai Knowledge Village, and again, to its permanent campus with student housing at Dubai International Academic City (a university town in Dubai) in September 2007.

-BITS Pilani Dubai is approved by the Ministry of Human Resource Development, Government of India and University Grants Commission (UGC), India and is permitted by Knowledge & the Human Development Authority (KHDA), Government of Dubai.
+It was then relocated to Dubai Knowledge Village, and again, to its permanent campus with student housing at Dubai International Academic City in September 2007.
+It is approved by the Ministry of Human Resource Development, Government of India and University Grants Commission (UGC), India and is permitted by Knowledge & the Human Development Authority (KHDA), Government of Dubai.

 Campus

 Academic City

-The campus is situated in Dubai International Academic City (DIAC) and is a twenty-minute car ride away from the heart of Dubai and takes an hour or two via public transportation- RTA Dubai Metro and Bus.

 DIAC is a university town of 2960 acre and consists of 27 colleges and universities, 3 innovation centers and enrolls around 27,500 students.
 Students from the constituent colleges have access to its amenities like food court, residential halls, markets and restaurants.

 BITS Pilani, Dubai has nine buildings comprising hostels, the main building and academic departments spanning over 14 acre: